RossaBarbara/CrumbCatcher/README.md

 # CrumbCatcher
-CrumbCatcher – a multi-browser history &amp; bookmark extractor.
-Query Firefox, Chrome, Edge, Brave, Opera (and more) for specific URLs or domains, export results to SQLite, and trace your digital breadcrumb trails.

-# CrumbCatcher

 CrumbCatcher is a cross-browser history and bookmark extractor.
 It allows you to search for any URL fragment (such as `google.com` or `comick.io/comic/`) across multiple browsers and exports the results into a SQLite database.